vineethtw/personal/hike_recommendations.md

     With a mountain that looks like a pyramid, the summit is motivation enough to do this exhausting, tiring hike

-    _Tags_: Exposed Sections (can be scary), Very long, Fair bit of scrambling
+    _Tags_: Exposed Sections (can be scary a bit), Very long, Fair bit of scrambling here and there.

     _Refreshments / Huts_: Yes